Jewish wedding ceremony is filled with beautiful songs, meaningful

 is based in Lake Tahoe California and Boulder Colorado.
 Rabbi

-Korngold is based in Boulder Colorado, with easy access to
+Korngold is based in Boulder Colorado.

 Will the Rabbis travel out of State or to other

 Rabbi Yakar and Rabbi Bogage are willing to

 travel to perform weddings, although the fees do increase

 to account for the additional time required to travel.